Working Out with a Broken Foot: It's Totally Possible!

 Also, sound nutrition really promotes healing.
 During the healing process, the body needs increased amounts of calories, protein, vitamins A and C, and sometimes the mineral zinc.
 Be sure your diet or supplement routine covers these components.
 Book an appointment with a Nutritionist if you aren't sure how you are doing in that area.

 Broken foot aside, please don’t get discouraged - before you know it, you’ll be back once again on both your feet!
+And any workouts you manage to do while you're waiting for your body to heal will really pay off!

 Most of our trainers have already had to work out with a boot or cast!
 I know I have!
 Get a Price Quote on a session where you can learn your own home workout routine, conducted via Zoom or Facetime or in person in select locations.
 We also offer in-person visits in select locations.
 You can always book a Free 15-minute Consultation if you want help in discovering what you need.